Kodular/Documentation/docs/components/social/twitter.md

     |timeline|`list`|

-This event is raised when the messages requested through <code>RequestFriendTimeline</code> have been retrieved.
-The <code>timeline</code> parameter and the <code>Timeline</code> property will contain a list of lists, where each sub-list contains a status update of the form (username message)
+This event is raised when the messages requested through `` RequestFriendTimeline `` have been retrieved.
+The `` timeline `` parameter and the `` Timeline `` property will contain a list of lists, where each sub-list contains a status update of the form (username message)

 ### Is Authorized

 [[Event('Twitter', 'Is Authorized')]]

-This event is raised after the program calls <code>Authorize</code> if the authorization was successful.
-It is also called after a call to <code>CheckAuthorized</code> if we already have a valid access token.
+This event is raised after the program calls `` Authorize `` if the authorization was successful.
+It is also called after a call to `` CheckAuthorized `` if we already have a valid access token.
 After this event has been raised, any other method for this component can be called.

 ### Mentions Received